 1. Connection of the roof water to the foul drains

 Under storm conditions, where roof water is connected into the foul drain and enters the septic tank, settled sludges within the septic tank are mixed up and carried out into the drainage field causing blockages.

-When an engineer designs a drainage field they should undertake porosity tests and a trial hole to ascertain where the water table sits in the winter months and how good the soil is at draining water through it.
-Where an area suffers from clayey soils and/or a high water table the functionality of a drainage field might not be viable or legal.
+When an engineer designs a drainage field, they should undertake porosity tests and a trial hole to ascertain where the water table sits in the winter months and how good the soil is at draining water through it.
+Where an area suffers from clay based soils and/or a high-water table the functionality of a drainage field might not be viable or legal.
 Often short cuts are taken!

 3. Infrequent deludging of the preceding septic tank or sewage treatment plant

 How many times do we hear “Oh I’ve never had my septic tank emptied!”.
 A septic tank acts to settle out raw sewage allowing the clear water to enter the drainage field.
 The more sludge within a preceding tank, the less clear water there is available to flow through into the drainage field and therefore solids start carrying over into the drainage field and can cause blockages.

 4. Damage to the preceding septic tank outlet dip pipe